cipriantruica/DocTopic2Vec/README.md

 python3.7 classification_multigpu.py INPUT_FILE VEC_DIM
 ```

+Hope yoou have enough computational power, RAM, time, and the nerves to run this!
-We wish you Good Luck and God's speed running this ;)
+Thus, we wish you Good Luck and God's speed running this  ;)